bilgetech/asiyan/README.md

 ## Contributing

-All kind of contribution is welcomed :)
+All kind of contribution is welcome :)

 ## License